OpenRiak/riak_kv/docs/QueryAPI.md

 Queries are requested by posting a JSON object which defines the query to the HTTP URI on Riak of `types/BucketType/buckets/Bucket/query`.
 The results are returned as a JSON object.

 In the development of Riak, it is generally assumed that about <= 1% of transactions are secondary index queries, and this is reflected in the standard volume and performance transaction mix.
 A secondary index query is generally 2 orders of magnitude more expensive than a standard GET.
 It is possible drive up the volume of 2i queries, with real-world production examples of more than 10K qps being achieved - but such relatively high query volumes are not core to the Riak use case.

-In the design of Riak it assumed that the majority of work is GET/PUT, and 2i queries represents a relatively small minority of the workload.
+There is a relatively fixed cost per query, even where 0 results are returned - there is a marginal difference in the cost of scanning 10K index entries and scanning 10.

 The aim of Riak development is to provide a database that is just-queryable-enough to avoid the need of third party database integration for querying, for a quorum of use-cases where the majority of the workload is CRUD operations.
 However, Riak does support third-party database (e.g. to OpenSearch) replication and reconciliation where more complex query needs exist.

-There is a relatively fixed cost per query, even where 0 results are returned - there is a fairly minimal difference in the cost of scanning 10K index entries and scanning 10.

-The evaluation and filter expression language is a work in progress.  so it is also possible to submit an Issue (or a PR) to request an extension to the functions provided.
-Extensions under consideration are:
-- An evaluation function that calculate the Jaro-similarity between an attribute value and a given string (Erlang has included jaro_similarity/2 since OTP 27);
-- An evaluation function that converts a given string into a soundex representation of that string (currently Riak users have implemented Soundex support simply by adding additional indexes with soundex variations of the required terms).

 ## Example (1) - A Simple People Search Index

-In this example, the database contains many tens (or even hundreds) of millions of people whose records are stored under a unique individual identifier (the primary Key used in Riak).
+In this example, the database contains people whose records are stored under a unique individual identifier (the primary Key used in Riak).
 There is also a requirement to search for people to find potential matches where the unique identifier is not known, and in these searches the following criteria can be provided to the query:

 - Date Of birth (required).
 - Primary family name (optional).